-The Athena REU will run during summer 2022 at 3 different sites.
+The Athena REU will run during Summer 2023 at 3 different sites.
 Specific dates will be arranged by your host.
-Currently we are planning for our REU to be in-person for Summer 2022.
+Currently we are planning for our REU to be in-person for Summer 2023.
 However, if there are unforeseen circumstances due to the COVID-19 pandemic, we may have to shift to a virtual REU including virtual meetings, social activities, and interaction with mentors.

-- Undergraduate Students majoring in a Science, Technology, Engineering and/or Mathematics (STEM) discipline
+- Undergraduate students majoring in a Science, Technology, Engineering and/or Mathematics (STEM) discipline

 - US citizens or permanent residents